 Shop Around for the Best Odds

-Once you’ve made all your predictions regarding probabilities, make sure to check the odds being offered across multiple sportsbooks.
-The lines being provided by the various operations may differ slightly, and it’s worth your time to find the most favorable odds possible.
-In sports gambling, the tiniest margins often determine the difference between winning or losing money long term.
+After you've made all your predictions about the odds, be sure to check out the odds offered by several different sportsbooks.
+The lines offered by different bookmakers may be a little different, and it's certainly worth your while to find the most favorable odds possible.
+In sports betting, the absolute razor-thin margins that separate the winners from the losers often determine which way the money flow goes in the long run.

 Exercise Bankroll Management

-Bankroll management is an essential practice for anyone wanting to participate in sports gambling.
-It involves having predetermined amounts of money set aside for your gambling accounts.
+Bankroll management is an essential practice for anyone wishing to participate in sports betting.
+It involves setting aside predetermined amounts of money for your gambling accounts.

 Adhere to a Staking Plan

-To best ensure that you earn a profit when you’re making your positive value picks, make yourself adhere to a strict staking plan.
-A staking plan organizes your bankroll over an arbitrary period of time, for a certain number of bets.
-For instance, someone who set aside a $1,600 bankroll for the NFL regular season may decide to make one wager a week for $100.
+To ensure that you make a profit on your high-value bets, force yourself to stick to a strict betting schedule.
+A staking plan organizes your bankroll over a set, arbitrary period of time for a set number of bets.
+For example, someone with a $1,600 bankroll for the NFL regular season might decide to make one $100 bet per week.

-After a loss, it can be tempting to deviate from the staking plan and bet more on the next wager in an attempt to recoup losses.
-This is a terrible idea and should be avoided at all costs.
+It can be tempting to deviate from the betting plan after a loss and bet more on the next bet in an attempt to recoup the lost funds.
+This is a bad idea and should be avoided at all costs.

 The Wrap Up

-For most novice gamblers, it seems obvious to make choices based exclusively on which team they expect to win the game.
-This approach may work well for a short period of time, but eventually, the uneducated bettor will lose money overall.
-The only way to actually win is to search out bets that offer a positive value.
+For most inexperienced players, it seems easy to make selections based solely on which team they think will win the contest.
+This method may work for a short period of time, but in the end, the bettor who doesn't know any better will end up losing money.
+To really come out ahead, you need to find bets that have quantifiable value.